blair-c/rivals.academy/content/library/glossary.md

 #### Wallcling

 [Maypul](/library/maypul) and [Ori](/library/ori) are able to wallcling, holding their position on the wall for up to {{< library/stat maypul wallcling.max >}} frames before walljumping.

+## Dodges

+All characters share the same universal dodge frame data.
+However, the travel speed of rolls and airdodge vary across the cast, affecting distance.

+### Parry

+{{< library/dodge parry >}}

+A successful parry always grants 40 frames of invulnerability, and can inflict standard parry stun, extended parry stun, or no parry stun on the attacker.
+Standard parry stun is 40 frames, while extended parry stun adds onto this based on the distance between the two characters when the parry occurred.
+Extended parry stun a minimum of 60 frames (20 frames more than default) over distances less than 150px away and a maximum of 100 frames for characters further than 600px away.
+If a character is parried when they are not currently in an attacking state a further 10 frames of parry stun will also be applied.

+> Parry stun only begins once the parried character has completed endlag and/or landed, and can be increased to include relevant [landing lag](#landing-lag).

+### Airdodge

+{{< library/dodge airdodge >}}

+#### Airdodge Speed

+Constant velocity during airdodge.

+{{< library/cast-comparison airdodge.speed "Measured in pixels per frame" >}}

+### Roll

+{{< library/dodge roll >}}

+#### Roll Speed

+Constant horizontal velocity during roll.

+{{< library/cast-comparison roll.speed "Measured in pixels per frame" >}}

+#### Roll Body Distance

+Distance between starting point and nearest point of character's hurtbox after roll.
+Not an inherent character property, but rather the result of [Roll Speed](#roll-speed) and idle hurtbox width.

+{{< library/cast-comparison roll.bodyDistance "Measured in pixels" >}}

+### Teching

+Pressing dodge within 20 frames before colliding with a surface while in [histun](#hitstun) or [tumble](#tumble) results in a tech.
+Teching out of tumble requires the dodge button to be held, as releasing it results in an airdodge instead.
+Holding left or right when teching on the ground results in a tech roll in that direction.

+{{< library/dodge tech >}}

+> All dodge presses that don't result in a successful tech within the 20 frame window begin a 20 frame tech "lockout" afterwards during which teching is not possible.

+#### Tech Roll Speed

+Constant horizontal velocity during tech roll.

+{{< library/cast-comparison techRoll.speed "Measured in pixels per frame" >}}

+#### Tech Roll Body Distance

+Distance between starting point and nearest point of character's hurtbox after tech roll.
+Not an inherent character property, but rather the result of [Tech Roll Speed](#tech-roll-speed) and idle hurtbox width.

+{{< library/cast-comparison techRoll.bodyDistance "Measured in pixels" >}}